Fighting aging is no fun, but there’s no need for nips, tucks, and modifications. Strength training benefits us in a host of different ways.

 - improve balance and overall movement

-- increase your self-defense
+- increase your self-defence

 - improves endurance